Impact Report

 Read The Full Report

 Want to learn more about the impact that Crayons to Classrooms makes in the Dayton region?
-Download and read our most recent Impact Report that surveyed nearly 310 teachers in our area.
+Download and read our most recent Impact Report.